 The character of any community is defined by the connectivity of its members – neighbors who work together toward a better place for families, youth and seniors.
 Together we can provide help and hope to others.

 Because we are Tempe.

 H2O is a partnership between the City of Tempe and Tempe Community Council that makes it easy for Tempe water customers to donate a $1 or more per month to neighbors in need.
-If you would like to donate a larger dollar amount per month, or are a Surepay customer and would like to contribute to Help to Others, please call (480) 350-8361 or visit the City of Tempe Water Utility Department, located at 20 E. Sixth Street, Tempe, AZ 85281.
-Google Map Or Donate Here!
+If you would like to contribute to Help to Others, there are several ways you can give:

 Programs for Youth and Seniors were funded across a system that assists individuals, seniors, families and children that are facing crisis, to move from the crisis experience to stability, and continue on to self-sufficiency without slipping back into crisis.